HillaryDanan/ouroboros-learning/papers/arxiv_ouroboros.md

 ## Abstract

 We present an empirical investigation of phase distribution patterns in GPT-3.5-turbo, analyzing 1,000 responses across 50 conversation sessions using established semantic similarity metrics.
-The model exhibits highly significant non-uniform phase distribution (χ² = 120.24, p < 0.0001) with integration at 38.6%, consumption at 29.9%, transformation at 9.7%, and generation at 21.8%.
-Using Jaccard similarity for semantic coherence measurement, we find the model maintains coherence (0.461 ± 0.082) despite high phase transition rates (57.9%).
+The model exhibits highly significant non-uniform phase distribution (chi-squared = 120.24, p < 0.0001) with integration at 38.6%, consumption at 29.9%, transformation at 9.7%, and generation at 21.8%.
+Using Jaccard similarity for semantic coherence measurement, we find the model maintains coherence (0.461 +/- 0.082) despite high phase transition rates (57.9%).
 While comprehensive comparative analysis was prevented by API constraints (Claude-3-haiku: 30% failure rate; Gemini-1.5-flash: 99% failure rate), the GPT-3.5 patterns are robust and reproducible.
 Synthetic validation confirms the mathematical framework's validity.
 This work provides a quantitative framework for characterizing language model behavioral patterns and is accompanied by complete data and code for reproducibility.

 ## 1. Introduction